fabioz/mu-repo/README.txt

 INSTALLING
 ===========

+Requisite: git (1.7.11 or higher) executable must be in your path (i.e.: at least stash -u must work).

-Requisite: the python, git executables must be in your path.
+Requisite: python (2.5 or higher) must be in your path.

 Requisite for diff: winmerge must be in your path.

 Then, grab mu-repo from git: